 According to the Asia Development Bank, ASEAN is projected to experience some of the most significant temperature increases globally.
 If left unaddressed, climate change could reduce the region’s gross domestic product by up to 11 percent by the end of the century1.
 Moreover, Southeast Asia faces an infrastructure investment shortfall of more than $100 billion a year, which may have worsened amid the COVID-19 pandemic2.
 To fill this gap, ASEAN member states must take steps to promote greater private sector participation in infrastructure financing.

-Role further elevates HSBC’s sustainable finance leadership in ASEAN HSBC has committed to becoming a Net Zero bank by 2030, reducing our carbon footprint in our operations, supply chain and financing portfolio.
+The role further elevates HSBC’s sustainable finance leadership in ASEAN.
+HSBC has committed to becoming a Net Zero bank by 2030, and has taken steps to reduce our carbon footprint in our operations, supply chain and financing portfolio.
 As part of this, HSBC will provide up to USD1 trillion in sustainable financing and investment by 2030 to support clients in their own transition to more sustainable ways of doing business3.